SpartanSf/lir-opt/README.md

 * `-limit` - Sets the limit for iteration on changes

 The optimizer will only iterate the set number of times.

+* `-order ..,..,...` - Sets the order of the optimizations to complete

+The optimizer will iterate over these optimizations.